betaglot/plantabeta/docs/reference/Beta/Overview.md

 > Beta in climbing can be very detailed down to the exact way you **grip** a specific hold i.e. “pinch the left side with your first two fingers so there’s space to match with your other hand”.

 - https://www.climbernews.com/what-is-climbing-beta/

+## Analogy between Climbing and Planting

+## How is "Beta" used in Planting?